elara-aerospace/elara-aerospace.github.io/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

-* Suggest your change with the Ignition Dev team and start writing code.
+* Suggest your change with the Elara Dev team and start writing code.

 * Do not open an issue on GitHub until you have collected positive feedback about the change.
 GitHub issues are primarily intended for bug reports and fixes.

-#### **Do you want to contribute to Ignition Aerospace in general?**
+#### **Do you want to contribute to Elara Aerospace in general?**

-Ignition Aerospace is a student effort.
+Elara Aerospace is a student effort.
 We encourage you to pitch in and join [the team](https://ignition-aerospace.com/team/)!

 Thanks! :heart: :heart: :heart:

-Ignition Aerospace Team
+Elara Aerospace Team